liamdln/betterauth-vatsim/README.md

 # BetterAuth VATSIM Connect SSO

-This is an implementation of BetterAuth in Next.js 15 using VATSIM's Connect SSO.
+This is a basic implementation of BetterAuth in Next.js 15 using VATSIM's Connect SSO.

+More details about BetterAuth can be found in their [documentation](https://www.better-auth.com/docs/introduction).

 ## Running